-Here is a true story from inspirational early-childhood educator, Nancy Howson, that encourages us to do aim higher, believe more, and assume the best in all of our kids!!
+This true story is from inspirational early-childhood educator, Nancy Howson.
+Nancy encourages us to aim higher, believe more, and assume the best in all of our kids!!

 This story is republished with author permission from ExamHealth.

 Seven years ago I sat in a room with my co-workers as they briefed me about the children who would be coming into my class in two weeks.
 For the most part they used the phrases, “do not expect much”, “always takes three steps forward and four steps backwards.”